ibm-garage-mop/lab-ocp-installation/install-with-powervc.md

 ## 2) Monitoring the installation

 The terraform script first builds the bastion an will try to ssh in order to ssh it to continue with the installation.
-It may take around 5 minutes to get the bastion ready :
+It may take around 5 to 10 minutes to get the bastion ready :

 ```text
 module.bastion.null_resource.bastion_init[0]: Still creating...
 [4m0s elapsed]